While the smarts stay the same, the 2017 Amazon Echo has been given a much-needed makeover with a price just too compelling to resist.

 It has dual-speakers powered by Dolby, which means it sounds much, much better than the smaller Amazon Echo Dot.
 However, on the smart speakers price scale it’s still a mid-range choice in comparison to the pricier Echo Plus.

-Its Alexa digital assistant also doesn't seem quite as intelligent as Google Assistant either, but that might be more of a subjective preference.
+Its Alexa digital assistant doesn't seem quite as intelligent as Google Assistant either, but that might be more of a subjective preference.
 At this affordable price though, we're very, very happy with this smart speaker and it'll take a lot to knock it off our top spot.

 Amazon Echo FAQ: quick questions answered